chris-hallquist/tcs/README.md

 This is a machine learning / genetic algorithms project I originally proposed [here](http://lesswrong.com/lw/iwa/replicating_douglas_lenats_traveller_tcs_win_with/), involving optimizing fleets for the science fiction roleplaying game Traveller.
 Historical background [here](http://aliciapatterson.org/stories/eurisko-computer-mind-its-own).
 The stats for Lenat's winning fleet can be found [here](http://members.pcug.org.au/~davidjw/tavspecs/best_tml/Starships%20(HG)%20-%20Professor%20Lenat%20and%20EURISKO's%20Winning%20Fleet.htm).

-At the moment, I'm *mostly* done writing the game code, and expect to begin writing the machine learning part soon.
-Current TODOs:

-1. Finish writing code for human players (may put this off, as its not the focus of the project)
+At the moment, I'm essentially done writing the game code, and now beginning to write the machine learning part.
+Note that one thing which may never be finished is writing the code to support human players, as that's the focus of the project.

 ## Rules Sources and Notes